 A dental exam is a checkup to assess your overall oral health and to help detect any future health problems early on.
 Brushing twice daily and flossing after meals does not always guarantee you optimal oral health.
 Therefore, visiting your dentist is very crucial for the wellbeing of your teeth, your gums, and your overall health.

-A dental exam helps to detect any sign of disease, cavities or any other problems before you can even notice.
+A dental exam helps to detect any sign of disease, cavities, or any other problems before you can even notice.
 Therefore, make it a habit to visit your dentist regularly.

 During a dental check-up, your dentist will thoroughly clean your teeth and your gum by scraping below your gum line.
 They will remove any built-up plaque and tartar that could cause your teeth to decay or cause gum disease.
 Then, the dentist polishes and flosses your teeth.
-In case of a dental cavity, your dentist will determine whether to restore the affected tooth or to replace it.
+In the case of a dental cavity, your dentist will determine whether to restore the affected tooth or to replace it.

-Your dentist then examines your teeth, your mouth and your gums to check for any possibilities of diseases or any other problems.
+Your dentist then examines your teeth, your mouth, and your gums to check for any possibilities of diseases or any other problems.
 During a dental exam, your dentist can recommend an x-ray to help detect a broken jawbone, cavities between your teeth, impacted teeth, and abscesses which could otherwise not be noticed with naked eyes.

 Your dentist will take this opportunity to educate you on a proper diet or even demonstrate proper brushing and flossing techniques.
 Dental visits should be done on a regular basis.
 It is recommended that you should visit your dentist every six months.
-However, in case of any problem with your oral health, schedule a dental appointment and get checked as soon as possible.
+However, in case of any problem with your oral health, schedule a dental appointment, and get checked as soon as possible.

 Toothaches could be caused by a dental cavity.
 Mostly a painful dental cavity can be experienced when the cavity goes down into the inner layers of the dentin.
 If a cavity goes untreated for long, it can be quite painful and can cause bad breath.
 Depending on the extent of the cavity, your dentist may decide to restore the tooth or replace it with an artificial tooth.